ΑΟΠ • ΑΞΔ • ΔΖ • ΦΜ • ΖΤΑ

 The Panhellenic Council meets in order to best serve the community by planning educational, philanthropic, academic, and other events for the community.
 The Panhellenic Council also works very closely with the Interfraternity Council (IFC) and National Pan-Hellenic Council (NPHC) to help foster the four main aspects of Greek life: scholarship, leadership, service, and sisterhood/brotherhood.

 The Panhellenic community is the largest fraternity and sorority council at Jacksonville State University.
-Among the five National Panhellenic Conference sororities on campus they donate thousands of dollars to their national philanthropys, have above a 3.0 cummulative GPA, do hundreds of hours worth of community service projects, and participate in social activities with other organizations on campus.
+Among the five National Panhellenic Conference sororities on campus they donate thousands of dollars to their national philanthropies, have above a 3.0 cumulative GPA, do hundreds of hours worth of community service projects, and participate in social activities with other organizations on campus.

 How Do I Join?

-All five of our National Panhellenic Conference sororities particpate in formal recruitment at the beginning of each school year.
-Throughout this week those particpating will get a chance to meet all the sorority women, see each organizations philanthropy, learn what sisterhood really means, how each organization follows their values, and hopefully find their new home!
+All five of our National Panhellenic Conference sororities participate in formal recruitment at the beginning of each school year.
+Throughout this week those participating will get a chance to meet all the sorority women, see each organization's philanthropy, learn what sisterhood really means, how each organization follows their values, and hopefully find their new home!

 Registration for Fall 2018 recruitment will open in March!